seriousdoge/TerraPhish/README.md

 **Important Notes**

 The Terraform script creates three individual security groups, for SSH, TLS, and HTTP which is required for certbot HTTP challenge.
-You can remove the allow_http security group once the setup is done and if you dont intent to use it.
+You can remove the allow_http security group once the setup is done and if you dont intend to use it.

 It is also recommended to create a separate IAM role (administrator privileges recommended) to use for this setup.